 We get updates by email that we can put into a folder and save for later.

 I am not saying these are not great tools to use and have because I am just as guilty as you all are.
 If you have managed to avoid these traps, kudos to you.
 However, most people have not which then begs the question:

-What happens when the computers suddenly don't work anymore?
+What happens when computers suddenly don't work anymore?

 Step back and think about all the things you use in a day that requires a computer.
 That alone might scare you!
-Would your life as you know it be over with?
+Would your life as you know it end?

 I know mine would take a hit.